resbaz/spartan-hpc-docs/docs/managing_data.md

 Note that the first argument is the source, and the second is the destination which will be modified to match the source.

-**VicNode**

-VicNode provides data storage that can be mounted on Spartan.
-It's then very easy to transfer files back and fourth as needed.
-[Contact us](mailto:hpc-support@unimelb.edu.au) with details of the VicNode resources you'd like to mount, and we can arrange this for you.

-## Use the IO Node for Large Data Transfer Jobs
-The approach above transfers files via the login node, which is fine for small files.
-For bigger transfers, we encourage you to use `spartan-io.hpc.unimelb.edu.au` instead.
-That will prevent resources on the login node being tied up (slowing things down for everyone), and is likely to result in faster transfers for you.

-The IO node has access to the same home and project directories on Spartan.
-Simply substitute `spartan-io` in the commands above, for example `scp local.dat myusername@spartan-io.hpc.unimelb.edu.au:/data/projects/myproject/remote.dat` to transfer `local.dat` to Spartan via the IO node.